NC State Extension Publications

 Skip to Residential Recommendation

 Several lady beetles, lacewings, and hover flies specialize in feeding on aphids.
-Several parasitic wasps also prey on aphids.
-If it becomes necessary to treat, numerous insecticides, including horticultural oils and insecticidal soaps, are registered for aphid control.
-If oils or soaps are used, be careful to avoid white pines and spruces that have a bluish bloom (waxy coating) on the needles.
-Oils can remove this bloom, which leaves the tree a sickly yellow-green color.
-On those trees, consider using a systemic pesticide such as imidacloprid for aphid suppression.
+Parasitic wasps also prey on aphids.
+If it becomes necessary to treat, a dozen or so insecticides, including horticultural oils and insecticidal soaps, are registered for aphid control.
 When using any pesticide, thorough coverage is necessary.
+However, avoid spraying white pines and spruces with oils.
+Oils can remove the waxy bloom that give these trees the bluish appearance and treated trees may have a sickly yellow-green color until the wax is replaced or new foliage appears to mask the yellowish foliage.
+On such trees, consider using a systemic pesticide such as imidacloprid for aphid suppression.

 References